 A dish of corn souffle with a serving spoon in it.

-Whenever the holidays roll around, this corn souffle is on our table.
+Whenever the holidays roll around, this corn souffle recipe is on our table.
 I love that this dish takes minutes to put together, and it always gets rave reviews from family and friends.

 Corn muffin mix, corn kernels, sour cream and seasonings in a bowl.